BabitMF/bmf/README.md

 #### Face Detect With TensorRT

-This Demo shows a full-link face detect pipeline based on TensorRT acceleration, which internally uses the TensorRT-accelerated Onnx model to process the input video, and uses the NMS algorithm to filter repeated candidate boxes to form an output, which can be used to efficiently process a Face Detection Task.
+This Demo shows a full-link face detect pipeline based on TensorRT acceleration, which internally uses the TensorRT-accelerated Onnx model to process the input video.
+It uses the NMS algorithm to filter repeated candidate boxes to form an output, which can be used to process a Face Detection Task efficiently.

 If you want to have a quick experiment, you can try it on [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/BabitMF/bmf/blob/master/bmf/demo/face_detect/facedetect_demo_colab.ipynb)